 They are required to abide by regulations set by the Federal Aviation Administration of the United States.
 Failure to comply with such regulations may put passenger safety at risk.

-Common Causes for Cruise Ship and Boat Accidents
+Common Causes for Cruise Ship, Boat & Ferry Accidents

 Collisions with other vessels or at Port